red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

 The interaction pattern of a flow can only end in two different ways.
 Either by successfully matching and triggering all events of the pattern (``Finished``) or by failing earlier (``Failed``).

-An interaction pattern is considered to have successfully finished in one of the following cases:
+An interaction pattern is considered to have successfully finished when one of the following occurs:

 A) All statements of the pattern were successfully processed and the flow reached its end.
 B) A ``return`` statement is reached as part of the pattern that indicates that the pattern defined by the flow has successfully matched against the interaction (see section :ref:`Flow Control<flow-control-return-abort>`)